Biden talks to Putin about Ukraine, suggests meeting | DW | 13.04.2021

 The two presidents also discussed the Iran nuclear accord and the ongoing situation in Afghanistan.

-Russian Defense Minister Sergei Shoigu responded by saying the troops were deployed near the Ukrainian border for "combat training exercises" in response to NATO military movements.
-In televised remarks, Shoigu said the exercises would be finished in two weeks time.
+Russian Defense Minister Sergei Shoigu responded by saying the troops were deployed near Ukraine's border for "combat training exercises" in response to NATO's military movements.
+In televised remarks, Shoigu said the exercises would be finished in two weeks.

-The Kremlin warned NATO of getting involved with the situation in Ukraine, accusing NATO members on Tuesday of turning the country into a "powder keg."
+The Kremlin warned NATO not to get involved in the situation in Ukraine, accusing alliance members of turning the country into a "powder keg."

-If the two leaders agree to meet, it would be the first such summit between the two nations since 2018, and the first since Biden became president.
+If Biden and Putin meet, it would be the first such summit between the nations since 2018, and the first since Biden became president.

 During the previous US-Russia summit, Putin met with then-US President Donald Trump in Helsinki.
-Trump was lambasted for his remarks at the meeting, which discussed Russia being accused of meddling in the 2016 US presidential election and tense relations between the two countries.
-Relations soured after Trump backpeddled on the statements he made in Helsinki, including the claims that Russia did not interfere with the 2016 US election.
+Trump was lambasted for his remarks at the meeting, at which they discussed Russia's being accused of meddling in the 2016 US presidential election and the tense relations between the two countries.
+Relations soured after Trump backpedaled on the statements he made in Helsinki, including the claims that Russia did not interfere with the 2016 US election.

-Trump also called Russia, China and the EU "foes" the night before the summit began.
-Trump's comments lead to German Foreign Minister Heiko Maas to say Europe could no longer rely on the US.
+Trump also called Russia, China and the European Union "foes" the night before the summit began.
+Trump's comments led German Foreign Minister Heiko Maas to say the European Union could no longer rely on the US.

-A report from the director of national US intelligence released Tuesday said Russia would "continue to employ a variety of tactics this year" in an attempt to undermine the US and dividing alliances.
+According to a report from the director of national US intelligence released Tuesday, Russia would likely "continue to employ a variety of tactics this year" in an attempt to undermine the US government and divide international alliances.

 One of those tactics could include "destabilization efforts against Ukraine while settlement talks and low-level fighting continues."

-But the 27-page report said "Russia does not want a direct conflict with US forces" and "we expect Moscow to seek opportunities for pragmatic cooperation with Washington on its own terms."
+But, according to the 27-page report, "Russia does not want a direct conflict with US forces" and "we expect Moscow to seek opportunities for pragmatic cooperation with Washington on its own terms."

 kbd/dj (AFP, dpa, Reuters)